relastle/vim-nayvy/README.md

 ## 5. Note

+#### :construction:

-:construction: Please note that any destructive change (backward incompatible) can be done without any announcement.
+- Please note that any destructive change (backward incompatible) can be done without any announcement.
+- This plugin is in a very early stage of development.
+Feel free to report problemcs and feature requests, or make PRs.

 ## 6. [LICENSE](./LICENSE)